 Beaches in both the south and the north represent some of the last Mediterranean nesting places of green and loggerhead turtles.

-With no main roads, few people and a spectacular coastline, this area is a pleasant contrast to the more developed and crowded parts of the island.
+With no main roads, few people and a spectacular coastline, the Akamas Peninsula is a pleasant contrast to the more developed and crowded parts of the island.

 Cyprus has some top-quality hiking trails, particularly in the Troodos Massif – even in high summer, the altitude makes for a pleasant walking climate.

-The south’s great multicultural port is developing a reputation as the gourmet capital of the island.
+The south’s great multicultural port Lemesos is developing a reputation as the gourmet capital of the island.

-These beautifully painted wooden churches have been granted UNESCO World Heritage status.
+These beautifully painted wooden churches in the Troodos Mountains have been granted UNESCO World Heritage status.

-A fantastical castle whose crumbling walls, meandering steps and ruined buildings blend into the craggy heights upon which it is built, offering spectacular views of the coast and mountains.
+A fantastical castle with crumbling walls, meandering steps and ruined buildings that blend into the craggy heights upon which it is built, St Hilarion offers spectacular views of the coast and mountains.